dhidas/OSCARS/doc/source/Examples.rst

 Example Calculations
 ^^^^^^^^^^^^^^^^^^^^

 The example calculations include non-zero emittance beams, multi-particle simulation, multi-threaded operation, and use of the GPU.
-They are in order of increasing complexity, although any of the calculations can be run in this way.

 Spectrum Calculation
 --------------------